ZoranStojsavljevic/bbb-yocto/README.md

 https://github.com/ZoranStojsavljevic/bbb-yocto/blob/master/yocto-setup.sh

-	Step [1]: Look into the script and customize it for your own project;
-	Step [2]: Make the script yocto-setup.sh executable (permissions 755), and execute it: ./yocto-setup.sh ;
+	Step [1]: Look into the script and customize it for your own project Step [2]: Make the script yocto-setup.sh executable (permissions 755), and execute it: ./yocto-setup.sh <yocto_release>
+	STEP [3]: After script executes, change to poky/build and check upon poky/build/conf/ dir.
-	Step [3]: Run bitbake -k core-image-minimal ## or whatever core-image-? you need
+	Step [4]: Run in poky/build bitbake -k core-image-minimal (or whatever core-image-? required)

-### KAS tool (by example: execute kas warrior script)
+### KAS tool passive comments, not tested (by example: execute kas warrior script)

-	Step [1]: Go to bbb-releases/bbb-warrior/ directory and copy kas-bbb-warrior.yml to designated directory for build;
-	Step [2]: Execute kas script as: kas build kas-bbb-warrior.yml ## KAS tool should be installed (go to kas/ for documentation).
+	Step [1]: Go to bbb-releases/bbb-warrior/ directory and copy kas-bbb-warrior.yml to designated directory for build Step [2]: Execute kas script as: kas build kas-bbb-warrior.yml ## KAS tool should be installed (go to kas/ for documentation)

 ### The test initramfs BBB image description
  Part of the config-initramfs, outlining important part of defconfig (the booting is done solely from initramfs)!